Southall Grand Union Canal Wellbeing Way

 - Glade Lane Canalside Park and Norwood Top Lock

-The project will be co-designed by members of the Southall community, some of whom have already been involved in shaping the plans for the Wellbeing Way.
-People will be encouraged to get involved and participate in active volunteering in the creation and onwards nurturing of these special spaces.
+The project is being co-designed by members of the Southall community, shaping the plans for the Wellbeing Way.
+Find out how to get involved, participate in active volunteering in the creation and nurturing of these special spaces and take part in a programme of wellbeing activities which you can help create.

 Yes - I would like to be kept up to date/I have a question

-If you would like to get involved, would like to be kept up to date with progress, or have any questions please send an email with the title Southall Have your Say to email@example.com
+If you would like to get involved, would like to be kept up to date with progress, or have any questions, there is more information on the design workshops via the link at the top of the page or please send an email with the title Southall Wellbeing Way to [email protected]

-Thank you to everyone who completed the online survey and attended sessions in early 2021 to give us your views and suggestions on how we can improve the canal-side in Southall.
+Thank you to everyone who completed the feasibility study survey online and attended sessions in early 2021 to give us your views and suggestions on how we can improve the canal-side in Southall.

 How can we create more special canal places in Southall?

-We are exploring opportunities and innovative ways to enable:
+We are developing opportunities and innovative ways to:

-- Creating attractive and inviting spaces on and around the canal
+- Create attractive and inviting spaces on and around the canal

-- Linking the canal from nearby areas, parks and green spaces
+- Link the canal from nearby areas, parks and green spaces

-- Improving the environment for wildlife and people
+- Improve the environment for wildlife and people

-- Providing opportunities to enjoy the canal and connect with the water and nature
+- Provide opportunities to enjoy the canal and connect with the water and nature

-- Providing opportunities to connect with others and enjoy family time outdoors
+- Provide opportunities to connect with others and enjoy family time outdoors

 - Provide nice places to wander, dwell, exercise